Dr. Tobias Hahn

 Since his studies at the Universities of Heidelberg and Leeds (UK) he has specialised in intellectual property law.
 During his legal traineeship, he continued this specialisation while working for several international law firms.
 His PhD, which he obtained from the Free University Berlin, dealt with the liability of companies for acts of unfair competition by third parties.

 Tobias regularly publishes on current issues of intellectual property and procedural law and has written a procedural commentary on inspection proceedings.
 He is a co-author of the e-learning module on patent litigation of the European Patent Academy of the European Patent Office for the Judicial Training of, inter alia, future judges of the Unified Patent Court.
-He is also a frequent speaker at conferences on patent law and licensing and is a visiting lecturer for patent law at the Hagen Law School, Germany.
+He is also a frequent speaker at conferences on patent law and licensing.